pictograms.info

 From all the tests mentioned above the following conclusions can be drawn:

-Besides for legal reasons the use of the red cross alone cannot be recommended, as it is to general.
+Besides for legal reasons the use of the red cross alone cannot be recommended, as it is too general.
 The combined presentation of the cross with an additional symbol narrows the otherwise very general associations down to specific reactions: in case of the bandaged hand or finger the interpretation as 'First Aid'.

 Recommendation